lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 ### Define the stream

-Define the stream by Kuiper rest API.
+Define the stream by eKuiper rest API.
 We create a stream named tfdemo whose format is binary and the topic is tfdemo.

 ```shell
 POST http://{{host}}/streams